Intelligent Progress Rollup: How Rhythms Calculates Parent Progress

 Can I adjust contribution weights?

 Only if your organization has custom weights enabled.
-If enabled, click the weight icon next to one of the aligned children and enter custom percentages.
+If enabled, click the weight button next to any child goal and enter custom percentages.

 Does 0% weight hide the child from reports?